rogerluan/app-store-connect-notifier/README.md

 # Intro

-App Store Connect Notifier is a node.js app fetches your app and build info directly from App Store Connect and posts changes in Slack as a bot.
+App Store Connect Notifier is a node.js app that fetches your app and build info directly from App Store Connect and posts changes in Slack as a bot.
 Since App Store Connect doesn't provide event webhooks (yet), these scripts use polling with the help of _fastlane_'s [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship).

 # Preview